Dell Venue Pro User Reviews

 1 out of 2 people found this review helpful.
 Do you?Report

-cdgoin has owned it for less than month before publishing this review
+cdgoin has owned it for more than one year before publishing this review

 Let me first say this is the most beautiful phone I have ever owned.
 It feels great in the hand.
 Some say its heavy, I tend to find it perfect.
 The 4.1 screen is perfect, and when you slide it to open the keyboard, it doesnt affect the balance.
 The keyboard is fantastic..
 I have large hands and I actually find it works very well.
 The buttons are raised perfectly so you can feel each one.
 I prefer it over the onscreen buttons that my big fingers never seem to hit the right button.
 Being a Dash 3G and Blackberry user I much prefer this style of keyboard over the landsacape mode.